 The next two miles you will float through some of the most stunning sections of the lower Stanislaus River.
 Here you will see basalt cliffs teaming with cliff swallows who migrate here in the spring.
 You will also go through a blue heron and turkey volture rookery and catch a glimpse of our trout, salmon and other fish through the clean, clear flowing pools.

 At mile 3 you will be able to see the famous "Lover's Leap" on the left side of the river.
 On the right side of the river is the undeveloped Lovers Leap recreation area.
 There are no bathrooms or trash cans so please pack out what you bring in.

-9:15AM - After gearing up for the trip and a safety orientation you will board the rafts at the Knights Ferry Visitor's center.
+9:15AM - After gearing up for the trip and a safety orientation you will board the rafts.
 Our guides will prepare the equipment and begin a safety talk for all participants.

 9:30AM - Trip departs on river.
 The first half mile serves as a nice warm-up with several fun riffles.
 You'll then come to "Russian Rapid" a 50 yard long class 2 rapid that is the biggest thrill of the day.
 Smile for your photos!
 After running this rapid you'll come across a few calm pools with clear water and stunning scenery.

-2:30PM - Take-out and a short ride back to your car.
-We will have your photos available to purchase at the parking lot and in our river store in Knights Ferry.
-Come by after your trip and enjoy and ice cream while you purchase other photos and river souvenirs.
+1:30PM-5:00PM - Take-out at Horseshoe Boat ramp and a short ride back to your car.
+We will have your photos available to purchase at the parking lot on weekends and in our river store in Knights Ferry on weekdays and weekends.
+Come by after your trip and enjoy an ice cream while you purchase other photos and river souvenirs.
 Our lower Stanislaus trips usually provide lots of good stories and memories for our guests!